shreyjari/PowerQuery/README.md

 ## Getting Started
 1. Open **Power Query Editor** in Power BI.
-2. Import the required function (`.pq` file).
+2. Create a Blank query.
+3. Copy the code snippet from (`.pq` file) into the Power Query Advanced Editor.
-3. Apply it in your transformations.
+4. Apply it in your transformations.
+5. A new query gets created as a function.
+6. Apply the function in your transformation.

 ## License
 This project is open-source under the **MIT License**.